EthanHao/CLog/README.md

 A very useful, and thread-safety log library based on linux.
 Using c++ 11 to implement.

 # How to use
+1. Installing this library using
+>sudo make install

-If using CMAKE you can write you CMake content like this
+2. Linking the library If using CMAKE you can write you CMake content like this
 >
 SET(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -std=c++11")
 ADD_EXECUTABLE(test1 newsimpletest.cpp)